Skip to content

 • That each young person is encouraged to build and maintain positive relationships with others.

-Positive behaviour and relationships should be reinforced, praised and encouraged; poor behaviour should be discussed and the young person should be encouraged to reflect on why they behave in a particular way.
+Positive behaviour and relationships should be reinforced, and encouraged; any worrying behaviour should be discussed and the young person should be encouraged to reflect on why they behave in a particular way.

 • Understand factors that affect young people's motivation to behave in a socially acceptable way to enable them to respond to each young person’s individual behaviour;